mb720/pretengineer/_posts/2013-09-11-packer-vagrant-infra.md

 filename: _posts/2013-09-11-packer-vagrant-infra.md
 ---

-Questions like this come up in the [Packer](http://packer.io) mailing list and IRC a fair bit:
+Questions like this come up on the [Packer](http://packer.io) mailing list and in IRC a fair bit:

 > Ok, I'm trying to understand how Packer relates to Vagrant.
 In particular,